 The Aspirational Margin.

 Every entity carries a perception different from their real existence (like it or not.)
 Ideally the perception of any entity, personal or business, should reflect the aspirations of that entity.
 If the perception improves it creates expectations and the reality must follow in unison.

 Such are the dynamics of the Aspirational Margin.

-If the margin between perception and reality or reality and perception gets too wide.
-The entity is either overvalued or undervalued and in danger of collapsing.
+If the margin between perception and reality or reality and perception gets too wide, then the entity is either overvalued or undervalued and in danger of collapsing.

 perception vs. reality - overvalued